What is the Tibetan Book of the Dead?

 The text and its composition

-Structurally the text is an oral-recitation manual.
-It is to be read aloud to the dying person at the moment of expiration and then over the forty-nine days the post-death bardo cycle is held to last, on the doctrinal claim that the consciousness as it transits the chos nyid (luminous dharmatā) and srid pa (becoming) bardos retains the auditory acuity that allows the recitation to function as pointing-out instruction at exactly the moment the ordinary perceptual scaffolding has dissolved.
-The text maps the peaceful and wrathful deities the dharmatā bardo presents — one hundred and ten figures across the standard enumeration — and names each as a projection of the practitioner's own mind, urging recognition rather than pursuit or flight.
-It maps the six lights of the srid pa bardo as the karmic destinations of the six realms, and instructs the consciousness to neither pursue the dim lights of the lower realms nor flee the brilliant white light the recognition the path was engineered to produce.
+The text is an oral-recitation manual, read aloud at the moment of death and through the forty-nine days of the post-death bardo cycle.
+The logic is that the dying consciousness, even after the ordinary senses have ceased, retains enough auditory awareness for the recitation to function as a pointing-out instruction.
+The text maps the peaceful and wrathful deities of the dharmatā bardo, one hundred and ten figures in the standard enumeration.
+Each is named as a projection of the practitioner's own mind; the text urges recognition rather than pursuit or flight.
+It also maps the six lights of the srid pa bardo as the six karmic destinations of the six realms.

 Western reception